 They say that a company is more like an organism than an organization.
 That’s because every company is made up of people, and people ebb and flow.
 Individual performance fluctuates.
 Focus surges before it wanes.
 That’s why integrated project management has been a hot topic ever since it was introduced in 2012 by the Project Management Institute.

-Integrated project management is defined as: The integration of company processes, resources, culture, leadership styles, and reporting into a comprehensive project management strategy.
-It is a holistic approach to getting things done efficiently while accounting for all the factors that affect project management.
+Integrated project management is defined as the integration of company processes, resources, culture, leadership styles, and reporting into a comprehensive project management plan.
+It is a holistic approach to getting things done efficiently while accounting for all the factors that contribute to successful projects.

-It’s a beast of it’s own, but one that’s worth understanding.
-That’s why we wrote this article – to simplify integrated project management so everyone can benefit.
+It’s a beast of it's own, but one that's worth understanding.
+That's why we created this post - to make it simpler for all of us to use and benefit from integrated project management.

 Here are the key components:

-The primary goal is to understand and outline the complexity of projects and processes, plan for how to improve them, and integrate them into your company in a way that teams can handle.
+The primary goal is to understand and outline the complexity of projects and processes, plan for how to improve them, and integrate them into a project charter that can be used by each team member.

 Let’s explore how you can easily account for each item.

 Project managers can use integrated project management to improve the effectiveness of their team.
 By understanding the different types of project goals and processes, and by organizing projects and processes in a meaningful way, project managers can create a project management plan that is tailored specifically to their small company.